GovTechSG/seed-documentation/offboard-device/windows-os-using-script.md

 ### Prerequisites

 1. Successful completion of [Step 1: Offboard device from SEED components](#step-1-offboard-device-from-seed-components).
 2. **Intune Device ID**.
-Generally, when you successfully offboard your device from the SEED components, the Intune Device ID is  automatically displayed on the **SEED offboarding: Request to remove device record** form.
+Generally, when you successfully offboard your device from the SEED components, the Intune Device ID is  automatically displayed on the **SEED Offboarding: Device Record Removal** form.
 ?>**Note**<br>- If Intune Device ID is not displayed, complete the appropriate step:<br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- Go to the [TechPass portal](https://portal.techpass.gov.sg/secure/account/profile) and get the Intune Device ID from your account profile.<br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- If you can't access the TechPass portal, please submit an [incident request](https://go.gov.sg/techpass-sr) to get your Intune Device ID before proceeding further.
 3. [Optional]If you had submitted an incident request with TechPass support team to offboard your device from the SEED components, please have the reference number ready as we may need this information.
 ### To submit Intune Device ID